Description

 Affected Systems

-The vulnerability affects Google’s Android operating system, specifically the SettingsLib component that manages system settings.
-No particular Android version or build is specified in the available data, so all devices using the affected component are potentially at risk.
+The vulnerability impacts Google’s Android operating system, specifically the SettingsLib component that manages system settings.
+No specific Android version or build is mentioned, so any device running the affected component is potentially vulnerable.

 Risk and Exploitability